-Share with them picture/model of some processing devices CPU.
+Share with them picture/model of processing device CPU.
 It works like the brain of the computer.
-It is fixed inside the CPU box.
+It is fixed inside the CPU box/cabinet.

 Introduce output devices as the parts that are used to show result or output after processing.
 Share with them pictures/models of some output devices like: